 Children of international students

-After birth the registration of a child in the Federal Republic of Germany (FRG) will be made automatically by the administration of the hospital.
-The residence status of a child from international students depends on the residence status of it's parents.
+The residence status of a child from international students depends on the residence status of its parents.
 International students (from non-EU countries) usually have a temporary residence status.
 The residence permit for children mirrors the status of the parent who is entitled to custody.
 To receive a residence permit for children from non-EU citizens proof of health insurance and finance will have to be provided.
-In addition, you will need the children's passports (if available), the passports of both parents, 2 passport photographs per child and the birth certificates (German original or certified translation).
+In addition, you will need the child's passport (if available), the passports of both parents, 2 passport photographs per child and the birth certificate (German original or certified translation).
 Children of EU-citizens receive a certificate (Freizügigkeitsbescheinigung) according to §5 AufenthG (Residence Act).

 Conditions for international students to receive "Kindergeld" and "Elterngeld"

-If you come from EU or EEA country or if you are married to a German you can receive child benefit (Kindergeld) and financial support for parents (Elterngeld).
-International students from non-EU countries who have a residence permit for studying (§16 AufenthG) are not entitled to the benefits.
+If you come from an EU or EEA country or if you are married to a German, you can receive child benefit (Kindergeld) and financial support for parents (Elterngeld).
+International students from non-EU countries who have a residence permit for studying (§16 AufenthG) are not entitled to these benefits.

 Child Benefit (Kindergeld)

 At present (from January 2021), the following monthly child benefit rates are: 219 euros for each child from the first to the second, 225 euros for the third, and 250 euros for each additional child.
 You submit the application for child benefit to the child benefit office at the local employment agency (Arbeitsagentur) - as soon as possible after the child's birth is best.
 Because child benefit cannot be backdated for more than six months.